sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 enables typechecking in that file.
 ---
 ## State of Sorbet at Stripe: Typed files
- - we have built ability to indicate what files can be typed into Sorbet
+ - we have built the ability to indicate what files can be typed into Sorbet
  - we have sent PRs to our users to type files in bulk and allowed them to accept/reject them.

 ---